by Joon Nah

 10. Vestibular dysfunction

-Problems with our inner ear (vestibular system) appears to be an extremely common source of dizziness.
+Problems with our inner ear and its connections to the brain (the vestibular system) appears to be an extremely common source of dizziness.
 Conditions such as BPPV, vestibular neuritis/Labyrinthitis, Meniere’s, can confuse the way the balance centres of our head sense position and movement.
 It’s this inner ear “confusion” that creates sensations of dizziness.

 Luckily, these vestibular conditions are highly treatable.
 Our clinic see hundreds of patients every year stumble in with vestibular problems and eventually walk away feeling better than ever.
 Vestibular rehabilitation can absolutely change symptoms of dizziness.
 Contact us to find out if we can help you.